Back to Insights

 - Lack of professional inspection

-- Avoid relying solely on seller or agent representations
+Mitigation: Conduct independent title, legal, and technical checks.
+Avoid relying solely on seller or agent representations.

 - Purchase and registration taxes